 Kerala's rich cultural heritage is in full display here.
-The museum was named after the former Madras Governor-General, John Napier.
-Its style is a mix of Indian, Chinese, Kerala and Mughal schools of architecture.
-It is also called the Government Art Museum.
+The museum was named after the former Madras Governor General, John Napier.
+Also known as Government Art Museum, the architectural style of museum is a mix of Indian, Chinese, Kerala and Mughal Schools of Architecture.

 The Natural History Museum

 Natural History Museum, a modern structure, houses some excellent exhibits like the skeletal, bird, animal and taxidermy galleries.
 Photography is not allowed in the museum.